 Until recently, the primary area of tea research was on green tea – which contains very high levels of polyphenols, mainly catechins, a type of disease-fighting flavonoid and antioxidant.
 However, recent studies indicate that the polyphenols contained in black tea – theaflavins and thearubigins – are also very good for your health.

-The polyphenols in black tea have powerful anti-oxidant properties that enhance immunity by preventing or slowing down the oxidative damage to our body.
+The polyphenols have powerful antioxidant properties that enhance immunity by preventing or slowing down the oxidative damage to our body.
 They protect our cells and tissues from oxidative stress by scavenging on free radicals and reactive oxygen species (ROS) that are responsible for heart disease, diabetes, cancer, hypertension, etc.

 The synergistic interactions amongst the constituents of black tea contribute to providing many health benefits.
-Many studies on black tea have shown that the plasma antioxidant capacity is enhanced about 1 hour after the consumption of black tea.
+Many studies have shown that the plasma antioxidant capacity is enhanced about 1 hour after the consumption of black tea.

 Which Type of Tea is Healthier – Green or Black?